 This number reflects the total amount of product carried through Line 5, not the much smaller amount that Michigan would need.
 The propane required for Michigan would be roughly 3-4 truckloads per day or 1-2 train cars per day.
-Other pipelines could carry the remaining product.
+Experts have testified that other pipelines could carry the remaining product.

-A new study says "without Line 5, gas would increase Michigan's spend $2.2 billion per year."
+A new study says, "without Line 5, gasoline would increase Michigan's spend $2.2 billion per year."

 This study by Consumers Energy Alliance is highly suspect because it's an advocacy front group for some of the country's largest fossil fuel corporations and trade associations.
 Enbridge experts testified that gasoline prices would rise less than 1¢/gallon without Line 5.

 Shutting down Line 5 will leave Upper Peninsula residents without much-needed propane.

 U.P. residents will not lose access to propane.
 Line 5 only provides propane to roughly 12,000 homes and businesses in the central U.P., and other propane sources and providers already exist.
 Only 0.25% of the product in Line 5 is offloaded in the U.P. as propane.
 The U.P.
 Energy Task Force found several options other than Line 5 with comparable costs.
 Propane retailers have notified their customers that they will be able to provide propane without Line 5.

 Without Line 5, the price of propane will skyrocket in Michigan.

-According to the most comprehensive study done, shutting down Line 5 might result in a temporary price increase of not more than 5 cents/gallon- well within normal market price fluctuations.
+According to the most comprehensive study, shutting down Line 5 might result in a temporary price increase of not more than 5¢/gallon- well within normal market price fluctuations.

 Upper Peninsula residents will freeze without Line 5 propane.